zedttxj/Image-Processing-Tool-with-Matlab/README.md

 ### 1. `convertPartition2Matrix` & `convertMatrix2Partition`
 These two functions allow conversion between 1D partitions and 2D matrices:
 - convertPartition2Matrix: map a partition (1D) into a 2D matrix in a **sorted** order.
 - convertMatrix2Partition: flatten a matrix back into its original partition.
+The matrix does *NOT* have to be sorted.
 #### *Both functions serve different purposes and are not interchangeable*
 #### Clarification: Partition Format (1D array)
 The partition form follows this structure: `[ <number of rows> <number of columns> <1d partition...> ]`